rormiston/SwigAutomation/README.md

 ### Conclusion

-Our wrapped function is around 60x faster than the pure python function.
+Our wrapped function is ~60x faster than the pure python function.
 SWIG is amazing all by itself, this just adds some ease to the process through autogenerating the necessary documents and ensuring that your files all have the correct name, your function is defined in the right way and saving time